 Computers!
 I am as adept with computer graphic technology as any person can claim to be in the ever-changing world of upgrades and "improvements".

 I'm very comfortable with the Macintosh and well-acquainted with the Windows platform.
-I am extremely versatile with the Big Guys: Adobe Illustrator, Adobe Photoshop, InDesign and Quark Xpress.
+I am extremely versatile with the Big Guys: Adobe Illustrator, Adobe Photoshop, and InDesign.
 From scanner to screen to printer, I've logged many thousands of hours commanding the digital tools of modern art and design.
 I am fully loaded with two Macs, scanner, printer and assorted peripheral devices.

 Acrylic paints and coloured pencil.
 Pen and brush and ink.
 Pencil and paper.
 I have an accomplished skill in freehand drawing, being able to actually create a needed spot illustration element without a clipart disk.